a-l-h/ansible-playbook-splunk-universal-forwarder/README.md

 Use this Ansible Playbook to deploy Splunk Universal Forwarder on Linux servers following Splunk best practices:

-- The only App configured locally on the forwarder is the Deployment Client App
+- The only App configured locally is the Deployment Client App
 - Every other configuration is managed from the Deployment Server
-- No unmanageable configuration file is allowed in `/etc/system/local`
+- Any unmanageable configuration file is removed from `/etc/system/local`
 - Admin password is randomized because it is not needed

 **Content**